 The number one thing is you need to start with fresh jalapenos to ensure a perfect texture in your final canning product.
 If you begin with mushy, old, dried jalapenos, that texture will find its way into your cowboy candy.

-I also find that if you start with old jalapenos or peppers that are just past their best, it will impart a not-so-great taste in your candied jalapenos as well.
+I also find that if you start with old jalapenos or peppers that are just past their best, it will also impart a not-so-great taste in your candied jalapenos.

 If you can grow your own, I highly recommend it.
 I’ve grown hot peppers in the Canadian north for years, so If I can grow them outdoors in a short season, I feel like anyone can.

-My favorite the last few years has been the Jalafuego Pepper.
-It is slightly spicier than your average jalapeno, but it grows up to 6 inches.
+My favorite in the last few years has been the Jalafuego Pepper.
+It is slightly spicier than your average jalapeno but grows up to 6 inches.
 These peppers have a great crisp, firm texture, which translates into candied jalapenos that hold their shape.

 Canning peppers Safely